Missile-Wars-Revival/frontend/CONTRIBUTING.md

 # Development Process
-We can sum everyhing as:
+We can sum everything as:
 1. Find an Issue
 2. Create a feature branch
 3. Make a PR and the lead devs will review it